 Best Monitor Buying Guide: Detailed Guide

 This one’s pretty self-explanatory.
-You can only buy as good as a monitor as your bank account allows you to.
+You can only buy as good a monitor as your bank account allows you to.
 Plain and simple.
 Then you try to get the best one that’s available in your budget.
 What may not be obvious is the budget allocation.
-If you have an amount of money to make a gaming pc, you need to allocate different funds in different aspects of gaming, and so the monitors need extra-special consideration.
-Usually, the graphics card is the limiting factor, so if you have a powerful graphics card like the GTX 1080 Ti, a powerful and more expensive monitor will probably be able to do it justice while a cheaper and weaker monitor won’t avail the full potential of the graphics card.
+Suppose you have an amount of money to make a gaming pc.
+In that case, you need to allocate different funds in different aspects of gaming, and so the monitors need extra-special consideration.
+Usually, the graphics card is the limiting factor, so if you have a powerful graphics card like the GTX 1080 Ti, a powerful and more expensive monitor will probably be able to do it justice, while a cheaper and weaker monitor won’t avail the full potential of the graphics card.

-Additionally, if you get a weak graphics card and a high-end monitor, the graphics will simply not be able to cope with the monitor’s display demands.
-Assuming that you plan to buy the graphics card and the monitor together, the budget for your pc needs to be allocated in a way that the two complement each other and work optimally together.
+Additionally, if you get a weak graphics card and a high-end monitor, the graphics will not cope with the monitor’s display demands.
+Assuming that you plan to buy the graphics card and the monitor together, the budget for your pc needs to be allocated so that the two complement each other and work optimally together.

 However, the price is not necessarily an indicator of quality, as there may be a monitor better suited to you than one that costs you a bit or a lot more.
 So if some good monitors come in your price range, shortlist them and then individually judge them.

 The higher the resolution, the better the graphics.
 Simple as that.
 But it costs a lot with every upgrade, so it’s best to choose the resolution according to your GPU.
-It’s only logical to have a monitor that can do the GPU justice, but more importantly, the GPU needs to be able to supply enough frames to be able to maintain a stable 30 frames per second, at least.
-Hence, the greater the resolution, the more powerful the GPU you would need to employ in order to maintain smooth gameplay.
-That’s why different levels of GPU’s accommodate different ranges of resolutions.
+It’s only logical to have a monitor that can do the GPU justice, but more importantly, the GPU needs to be able to supply enough frames to maintain a stable 30 frames per second, at least.
+Hence, the greater the resolution, the more powerful the GPU you would need to employ to maintain a smooth gameplay.
+That’s why different levels of GPUs accommodate different ranges of resolutions.
 The resolutions include:

 - HD = 720p